 UPDATE ON BRADY: Brady is losing weight and his running is getting smoother.
 His activity level is much improved over when he first came a month ago.
 He's playing with his foster sister for longer periods and with more frequency.
 He's just so good with her, and very tolerant of her corrections.
 We can't say enough good things about this boy.

 IMPORTANT: You should always choose a breed/dog that matches your CURRENT lifestyle.
 Border Collies are not for everyone, and contrary to popular misconception, most are NOT typically “great family pets” and “wonderful with children.”
 (If that were true, there would not be nearly as many in rescue!)

 Before inquiring about adopting a dog from us, we recommend you do a little research to find out if a Border Collie really is right for your family.
 For this information, and details on our adoption process, please see our web site www.NEBCR.org.

 Please note that you MUST FIRST fill out an adoption application AND have a home visit BEFORE being considered for any NEBCR dog.
 Our rescue representatives cannot consider you to adopt ANY dog until your application has been submitted and approved.

-For more information on Kye, or other dogs we have available for adoption, please see our web site www.NEBCR.org.
+For more about Brady (including rescue contact information), and for more about other dogs currently available for adoption, please see our web site www.NEBCR.org.